 Until a new age Concorde sets flight, longer flights across the pond from America to London are here to stay.
-With flights from America to London starting from 7 hours, it can be daunting to spend so much in a confined space.
+Flights from America to London are normally around 7 hours.
+And often arrive early in the morning.
 Due to your long haul flight you may be feeling unsure what to do first in such a big city.
 Or how to deal with your arrival day.
 Keep reading for our top tips on how to have a smooth flight and arrival in London.

 Make sure you have everything you need for your arrival in London as soon as you step off the plane.
 London is a big city and we do not recommend getting lost in the buzz!

-Adjusting to London’s Time Zone
+Adjusting to London’s time zone

 If you are a nervous flier then it’s definitely worth taking activities to occupy your mind and make you comfortable.
 It is much more likely you will enjoy the flight and feel refreshed if you don’t become bored or stressed.
 Maybe you have a book you’re been waiting to read but haven’t had the time.
 Or perhaps a travel pillow will help support your back or neck better?

-When you have arrived…
+When you have arrived – don’t panic!